bgamari/ghc-wiki-import/semi-tagging.md

 ```

+(Note that the examples in this page assume a 64-bit architecture, therefore a word consists of 8 bytes.)

 Before looking at the rest of the `not` function, let's look at the code for the `True` and `False` closures